Buyer Commitment in Bilateral Bargaining: The Case of Online Japanese C2C Market: Counterfactual Analysis

-The aggregate effects are driven primarily by changes among higher-valuation sellers.
-When matched with these sellers, buyers face substantially higher list prices, which is particularly detrimental for higher-valuation buyers, who are more likely to purchase at list prices.
-In contrast, low-valuation buyers are less affected, as their outcomes are largely determined by whether they can match with lower-valuation sellers.
-The platform experiences a welfare loss due to both an extensive-margin reduction in trade, reflected in fewer counteroffers and more declines $(\Delta C=-0.020$ and $\Delta D=0.026)$, and an intensive-margin decline in negotiated prices $(\Delta p^{1}=-176.4)$.
-These losses outweigh the gains from eliminating walkaways and from higher list prices.
-Overall, a full commitment policy benefits sellers, but is detrimental to buyers and the platform.
+The welfare increase is driven primarily by seller gains, while buyers experience welfare losses and the platform experiences a modest welfare gain.
+When matched with higher-valuation sellers, buyers face substantially higher list prices, which is particularly detrimental for higher-valuation buyers, who are more likely to transact at list prices.
+In contrast, low-valuation buyers are less affected, as their outcomes are largely determined by whether they match with lower-valuation sellers.
+For the platform, full commitment reduces negotiated trade, reflected in fewer counteroffers and more declines $(\Delta C=-0.092$ and $\Delta D=0.073)$, alongside a reallocation toward immediate purchases $(\Delta A=0.019)$, and lowers negotiated prices $(\Delta p^{1}=-353.5)$.
+At the same time, however, list prices increase substantially $(\Delta p^{0}=281.4)$, so the platform earns more commission revenue on transactions that occur at the posted price.
+This gain from higher list-price transactions outweighs the revenue loss from fewer counteroffers and lower negotiated prices, yielding a modest increase in platform welfare overall.
+Overall, a full commitment policy benefits sellers and modestly benefits the platform, but harms buyers.